Skip to main content

 b.
 Registered nurses administering injectable drugs or substances or implantable devices for medical aesthetic purposes only do so:

-i. with a client-specific order from an authorized health professional, and
+i.
+Under a client-specific order and

 ii. when the ordering health professional, or another health professional who has assumed responsibility for the care of the client, is present within the facility when the procedure is being performed and immediately available for consultation.